Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: On the numerical solution of the electronic equation: convergence of the electronic energy and its corrections

+At very large internuclear distances, the computed expectation values were found to be in good agreement with the sums of atomic values displayed in Table \ref{atomvals} (the largest, $\sim3\cdot10^{-4} \, \text{a.u.}$ discrepancy shown by $\langle\hat{H}_\text{MV}\rangle$ due to the aforementioned cusp problem, the others accurate to $\sim6\cdot10^{-5} \, \text{a.u.}$).
+For $\rho>10 \, a_0$, the numerical values of the Araki-Sucher term were compared to the asymptotic formula \cite{Pa05lr}

+see Table \ref{atomvals} for the above atomic values.
+The other three singular expectation values decay to their dissociation limits as $\sim\text{const}\cdot\rho^{-6}$.

 Computation of the Bethe logarithm is similarly plagued by very slow basis set convergence.
 The approach of Schwartz~\cite{Sc61,KoHiKa13,Ko19,FeMa22bethe} circumvents this problem by reexpressing $\ln(k_0)$ as a principal value integral over photon momenta, where the integrand can be accurately represented in a suitably optimized auxiliary basis set.
 The downside of this method is that auxiliary basis sets should be optimized for several values of photon momenta at each point along the PEC, making the computation very time consuming.
 Numerical observations about the weak dependence of $\ln(k_0)$ on ${\nel}$ and the electronic quantum numbers motivated an ion-core approximation in Ref.~\cite{FeKoMa20}, where the Bethe logarithm of $\text{He}_2^+(^2\Sigma_\text{u}^+)$ was approximated with that of $\text{He}_2^{3+}(^2\Sigma_\text{g}^+)$ (a one-electron state).
 To avoid the costly evaluation of $\ln(k_0)$ using the Schwartz method, we use the same approximation for the \atSup\ state as well.
-Some reference values for atomic Bethe logarithms, as well as the ion-core and the rigorously calculated values for the \atSup\ diatomic state (for $\rho=2~a_0$) are displayed in the Table \ref{tab:Bethelog}.
+Some reference values for atomic Bethe logarithms, as well as the ion-core and the rigorously calculated values for the \atSup\ diatomic state (for $\rho=2~a_0$) are displayed in the Table \ref{tab:Bethelog}: a comparison of the values suggests the error of the ion-core approximation to be at most $0.025 \, \text{a.u.}$, which is more than sufficient for the present computations.
+The effect of the approximate Bethe logarithm on the rovibrational intervals was checked by recomputing the intervals with $\ln(k_0)$ values slightly perturbed according to the above estimated error.
+The variance of vibrational and rotational intervals turned out to be only $\sim 5\cdot10^{-4} \, \text{cm}^{-1}$ and $\sim 1\cdot10^{-4} \, \text{cm}^{-1}$ respectively, which are well below the total estimated errors (see Tables II and III of the paper).

 Nonadiabatic mass corrections involve the inverse of $\hat{H}_\el-U_\text{a}$ reduced to the electronic subspace orthogonal to \atSup.
 Computing this reduced resolvent as a sum-over-states expression in the direct basis set approach is not sufficient.
 Similarly to the previously discussed case of the Bethe logarithm, the computation of mass corrections is recast as an optimization problem \cite{MaFe22nad}.
 An auxiliary basis set of $^3\Pi_\text{u}$ symmetry was optimized for each $\rho$ to accurately represent the reduced resolvent, leading to results far superior to the direct expansion ones.